mreg-archive/fpdi/README.md

 To use with TCPDF version `1.5.2-patch1` or later must be used, due to a conversion error in earlier versions.

+Please note that the `TCPDF` class must be loaded prior to instantiating FPDI to force the usage of TCPDF.
+An example can be found [here](https://github.com/hanneskod/fpdi/issues/16).

 Contributing
 ------------
 See the [CONTRIBUTING](CONTRIBUTING.md) file.